starlinescorp/starlinescorp.github.io/README.md

 **Team Name**: Star Team

-**Project Name**: Starlines Corp.
+**Project Name**: Starline Corp.

-**Brief product description**: Starlines Corp is a travel agency that allows its customer to experience the luxury of interstellar travel.
+**Brief product description**: Starline Corp is a travel agency that allows its customer to experience the luxury of interstellar travel.
 We help plan vacations, organize trips and make space accessible for everyone!

 ---
 ## Student Names: <p>